lukasvermeer/lukasvermeer.github.io/_posts/2022-03-09-organising-for-scaled-experimentation.markdown

   overlay_image: assets/2022-03-09-diagram.jpeg
   overlay_filter: 0.8
   teaser: assets/2022-03-09-diagram.jpeg
+  alt: A teaser image for the Organising for scaled experimentation post.
+  teaser_alt: A teaser image for the Organising for scaled experimentation post.
-excerpt: 'The Experimentation Hub is central to our strategy, but it alone is not sufficient to scale experimentation across our organisation.
-We will describe the hybrid approach we are taking to foster and support a culture of experimentation.'
+excerpt: The Experimentation Hub is central to our strategy, but it alone is not sufficient to scale experimentation across our organisation.
+We will describe the hybrid approach we are taking to foster and support a culture of experimentation.
 ---

 *Written by Lukas Vermeer and Flavio De Souza.*